List of East Bengal FC coaches

-East Bengal joined the National Football League (NFL) at its inception in 1996 and is the only club to have played every season to date, including those after the rebranded I-League succeeded the NFL in 2007.
-East Bengal won the National Football League in 2000–01, 2002–03 and 2003–04 and were runners up seven times, the most by any Indian football club.
+East Bengal joined the National Football League (NFL) at its inception in 1996 and is the only club to have played every season, including those after the rebranded I-League succeeded the NFL in 2007.
+East Bengal won the National Football League in 2000–01, 2002–03 and 2003–04 and were runners up seven times.
 Among other trophies, East Bengal has won the Calcutta Football League 39 times, the IFA Shield 28 times, the Federation Cup eight times and the Durand Cup 16 times.

-There have been thirty-two permanent and nine caretaker coaches of East Bengal since 1920; P. K. Banerjee has managed the club in five different spells, spanning nine seasons, having won thirty-one trophies, the most by anyone in the history of the club.
+There have been thirty-three permanent and nine caretaker coaches/managers of East Bengal since 1920; P. K. Banerjee has managed the club in five different spells, spanning nine seasons, having won thirty-one trophies, the most by anyone in the history of the club.

 This chronological list comprises all those who have held the position of coach of the first team of East Bengal since their foundation in 1920.
 Each coach's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), honours won and significant achievements while under his care.
 Caretaker coaches are included, where known, as well as those who have been in permanent charge.